 Instead, by choosing a more positive angle you are telling your audience, yes, this is a bad situation, but knowing the facts about it gives us the power to act.

-In the second example, you would be getting even more specific in regards to what needs to be done, in order to turn the problem around.
+In the second example, you’re getting even more specific in regards to what needs to be done, so we can turn the problem around.

 But wasn’t it just click-bait?

 Possibly.
 I mean, I clicked on the article.
 One could argue, that the caption is just right because it evokes resentfulness towards the places responsible for it.
 But then what?
 You would have to read the article to the end to get the positive news.
 And even this is still an issue because you just confirmed the preconceived notion that Asia doesn’t care, meaning that your audience is actually more likely to dismiss the positive news about the advances in Asia because it contradicts a strong held believe – that Asia pollutes, and don’t care.
 This is what’s known as the backfire effect.
 You can find a more colorful description of the backfire effect here.

 Even if it is just a click-bait aimed at the WEF’s target audience, would you really want to risk pushing everyone who scrolls past the article even further away from taking action on the subject?

 I chose to write about this specific article from the World Economic Forum, for two reasons.
 Firstly because of their inherent role as a promoter of sustainable change, and secondly because their article was well written and had a great balance of facts and behavioral change elements.